kmishra9/PL2-AWS-Setup/README.md

   - Stata installation instructions on Linux and how to use it -- John Siano handling
   - Create a template MSSEI + update(redact(copy(KaiserFlu MSSEI)))
   - Document instructions on changing the device name and/or manual attachment of EBS devices to the AWS_Instance
-  - Changing the size of your EBS data volume
   - Adapt [AWS User Setup Instructions](https://docs.google.com/document/d/1TjbceyJ2eE-uaxqfX-cccXCw3MgeO2wU54v6jOz1qj4/edit?usp=sharing) and [Flu AWS User Creation Guide](https://docs.google.com/document/d/1GA8IlGA6cBbR13UBnCRFe8TYaEjSZ3w9tMv6hGDVAj0/edit?usp=sharing)
   - Destroying your Setup + Resetting Up your Setup
   - More details needed for sending programmatic credentials to UCB security team